snowplow/snowplowanalytics.com/_posts/2018-02-01-snowplow-r100-epidaurus-released-with-pii-pseudonymization-support/index.md

 The term [Personally identifiable information][pii-def] originated in the context of healthcare record keeping.
 It soon became evident that the accumulation of healthcare records had huge potential to promote population-level measures, and very often there was public and research interest in such data.
 At the same time, researchers had to be careful to avoid releasing data that could uniquely identify an individual, hence the emergence of various strategies for *PII anonymization*.

-Nowadays, collecting and processing large amounts of PII is increasingly within reach of even small organizations across ever sector, thanks to powerful platforms such as Snowplow.
-Naturally, citizens and in turn governments have become concerned that this information can be misused, opting to give back some control to the people whose records were being kept ("data subjects" in EU law terms).
+Nowadays, collecting and processing large amounts of PII is increasingly within reach of even small organizations across every sector, thanks to powerful platforms such as Snowplow.
+Naturally, citizens and in turn governments have become concerned that this information can be misused, and opted to give back some control to the people whose records were being kept ("data subjects" in EU law terms).

 Just as the healthcare records were useful for population-level health studies, so is tracking user behavior down to the level of the individual event useful for any data-driven organization.
 And just as health records need to be used an disseminated responsibly, so data scientists and analysts need to use event- and customer-level data in a way that protects the rights and identities of data subjects.